zedrdave/advent_of_code/README.md

 Wondering if there's a more convoluted but nicer way to solve, than brute-forcing.
 Something about deconstructing all the opcodes and identifying all params pointing to `0`?

-ALso went full [Arbitrary Condiment](https://www.xkcd.com/974/), with an alternate `2_2_bis.c` version that could handle arbitrary opcodes.
+Also went full [Arbitrary Condiment](https://www.xkcd.com/974/), with an alternate `2_2_bis.c` version that could handle arbitrary opcodes.